 Aside from bodyweight or equipment exercises, you could implement the same idea of metabolic response by simply performing cardio in a pattern of short, intense outbursts followed by rest or alternating slow and fast cycles not stop.

-As you get fitter you may start with jogging, then switch to quick bursts of sprinting, then back to jogging non stop.
-Again, this way of training (Interval Training) is more challenging, though less boring, than regular slow cardio.
+As you get fitter, you may start with jogging, switch to quick bursts of sprinting, and then go back to jogging non-stop.
+Again, this way of training (Interval Training) is more challenging, though less dull, than regular slow cardio.

-These fat burning workouts are not for the faint heart but also the best for burning fat and losing weight faster than any traditional method.
+These fat-burning workouts are not for the faint heart but also the best for burning fat and losing weight faster than any traditional method.